Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Maritime Casimir Effect

 where we have used the fact that the Riemann sum and integral agree exactly for a constant function.
 Checking this special case confirms that our approach can, in certain circumstances, distinguish between equilibrium and non-equilibrium: in the continuum hydrodynamic setting, a non-zero fluctuation induced force implies non-equilibrium.
-We will comment on the ultraviolet divergence in Equation (\ref{g_Eq}) and the breakdown of continuum hydrodynamics in the section below.
+We will comment on the ultraviolet divergence (divergence in $G(k)$ as $k \rightarrow \infty$) in Eq. (\ref{g_Eq}) and the breakdown of continuum hydrodynamics in the section below.
+We note that the result, Eqs. (\ref{g_Eq})-(\ref{zero_force}), applies only to isotropic one component fluids --- thermal Casimir forces exist in systems such as liquid crystals \cite{ajdari1991fluctuation} or liquid mixtures near criticality \cite{fisherphenomena,hertlein2008direct}.